ProstoKust/Console/README.md

 }
 ```
 Then, when you press the space bar, new message is output to the console with the count number and adds 1 to count.

+You can full use Text Mesh Pro text markup

 ## Adding command to console